One More Chance (Bloc Party song)

 "One More Chance" is a 2009 single by British band Bloc Party.
 It was released on 10 August 2009.

-In interviews Kele Okereke has stated that there was still some creative energy left after making Intimacy and this was the reasoning behind making "One More Chance".

-The song was released in order to coincide with the band's 'Bloctober' tour.

-The song received its first radio play on 18 June 2009 on Zane Lowe's BBC Radio 1 show.
+The song was released in order to coincide with the band's 'Bloctober' tour, and the song received its first radio play on 18 June 2009 on Zane Lowe's BBC Radio 1 show.

 The music video for the song was first released publicly on the official MTV site in July 2009.